xemle/fileindex/README.md

 ## Motivation

-Everyone works with files and we are depending heavily on their freshness.
-Which file was changed?
+Everyone works with files and we are depending heavily on their integrity and freshness.
+Which file was changed (uninformed)?
 Are there any updates?
-Do I need to copy it?
-Services like Dropbox, and Google Drive, Backup systems and Desktop search engines, thumbnail generations and build systems, etc. all need to know what is happening with the user's files.
+Do I need to get a fresh copy?
+Services like DropBox and Google Drive, Backup systems and virus detections, thumbnail generations and Desktop search engines, etc. all need to know what is happening with the user's files.

-File change detection and integrity checks are fundamental requirements for almost every systems.
+File change detection and integrity checks are fundamental requirements for almost every system.
 Time to answer these questions can be crucial, too.
-E.g. is the data still up-to-date after the time consuming backup procedure has finished?
+E.g. is the data still up-to-date after the time consuming backup or upload procedure finished?

-File Index Cache helps answers these questions fast and correct.
+File Index Cache answers these questions fast and correct.
 It builds a fast lookup index of a full directory structure.
-The change is detected by comparing a persisted index with the current filesystem state.
-Filesystem informations like modification timestamps or inodes on Unix systems help to get very good results.
+The changes are detected by comparing a persisted index with the current filesystem state.
+Filesystem information like file size, modification timestamps or inodes on Unix systems help to get very good results.

-Furthermore, the file content can be verified by there content hash.
-Checksums of files and directories from the files leaves up to the root directory and a cryptographic hash sum verifies that no single bit changed.
-The fingerprint of the root hash tree summarizes the state down to just a few bytes.
-For synchronization proposes the hash tree can cut-off huge common sub directories and only changed folders and files can be detected.
+Furthermore, the files and directory structure can be verified - securely.
+Checksums of files and directories from files leaves up to the root directory verifies that no single bit changed.
+The fingerprint of the root hash tree summarizes the cryptographic locked state down to just a few bytes.
+The root hash can be calculated and verified on other copies.
+For synchronization proposes the hash tree can cut-off huge common sub directories and only changed folders and files can be detected and updated.

-There are sooo many use cases for this file index...
+There are sooo many use cases for this file index cache...

 ## Usage